samasalarian/domain-aware-evaluation/README.md

 # Domain-Aware Evaluation

-This repository contains code for domain-aware evaluation of Evo2.
+This repository contains code for domain-aware evaluation of Evo2 results.

 ## Prerequisites